JoeMayo/LinqToTwitter/ReadMe.txt

 Use only with projects set to .NET v4.0 Client Profile, which is the default for Console and WPF applications.

+*\net45\LinqToTwitter.dll

+Use with .NET v4.5 Full Profile.
+This includes ASP.NET WebForms, ASP.NET MVC, or any other type of regular .NET Framework.

+*\net45-client\LinqToTwitterCP.dll

+Use only with projects set to .NET v4.5 Client Profile.
+Note: Unlike earlier versions of Visual Studio, VS 2012 does not set the default framework to Client Profile on client applications, such as Console and WPF.

 *\sl4-windowsphone71\LinqToTwitterWP.dll

 This version is for Windows Phone v7.1.
+This version works on Windows Phone 8, which is supported.
 Warning: Windows Phone 7.0 is not supported.
 LINQ to Twitter is an IQueryable LINQ provider and IQueryable was not supported in Windows Phone 7.0.
-However, Windows Phone 7.1 works fine.
+However, Windows Phone 7.1 and 8.0 work fine.

 *\sl4\LinqToTwitterAg.dll